Support Us Now

 • What are your opening times?

-We are open by appointment only every day from 10am - 4pm!
+We are open by appointment only every day from 10am - 12pm & 2-4pm this excludes the following; Christmas Day/Boxing Day/New Years Eve and New Years day.

 You can book a visit by calling us on 01621 788315.
 We're always happy to help!
 If we miss your call, we're probably out with the hounds, but please leave a message and we'll call you back as soon as we can!